 Judicial Modification or Revocation

 To initiate this process, the personal representative of the estate must file a petition with the probate court.
-The court will then review the petition and, if it meets the requirements of the law, may order modifications to the terms of the will.
+The court will then review the petition, and if it meets the requirements of the law, may order modifications to the terms of the will.
 The court will exercise its discretion to order modifications or reformations that conform as nearly as possible to the probable intent of the testator.

 It’s important to note that there is a time limit for filing a petition for judicial modification or reformation of a will.
 A personal representative must file a petition within four years of the date the will was admitted to probate.